appium/appium-desktop/CONTRIBUTING.md

 * In VSCode
   * In the debug tab, run 'dev'
   * Set breakpoints directly in VSCode
-* For reference see on NodeJS debugging see
+* For reference on NodeJS debugging see:
   * https://electronjs.org/docs/tutorial/debugging-main-process-vscode
   * https://medium.com/@paul_irish/debugging-node-js-nightlies-with-chrome-devtools-7c4a1b95ae27